- Data from December 2016. Most recent data: Further Eurostat information, Main tables and Database. Next update of the article December 2020

 Median gross hourly earnings

-Median gross hourly earnings vary by a factor of 1 to 17 across the EU
+Median gross hourly earnings vary by 1 to 5 between Member States when expressed in PPS…

 Low-wage earners are defined as those employees earning two thirds or less of the national median gross hourly earnings.
 Hence, the threshold that determine low-wage earners is relative and specific to each Member State.